rejhgadellaa/icerrr/README.md

 And it gets better: Icerrr is free!
 [2]

-Note: The album art and info in the screenshots are fake because Google will suspend this app for showing imagery that is copyright protected.
-I know because they did.
-Blame the entertainment industry.

 [1] Chromecast support is prototype-ish.
 [2] Icerrr can be downloaded for free for at least a limited period of time.